henry-jacq/photogram-old/README.md

 # Photogram
+Photogram is an easy-to-use web app for sharing photos with a clean and uncluttered interface.

-Photogram is a web application designed to facilitate photo-sharing among users.
+It is designed to facilitate photo-sharing among users.
 Its sleek and intuitive interface, combined with powerful back-end functionality, makes it the ideal platform for sharing photos with friends, family, and colleagues.
 This document will provide detailed instructions on how to install and run the project, so that you can start sharing your favorite photos today.

 > **NOTE:** This project is currently under development and some things might not work as expected.